-Aaron Gratzmiller is a saxophonist, arranger, and private instructor based in Boston, MA.
+Aaron Gratzmiller is a saxophonist, composer, and private instructor based in Boston, MA.
 His energetic playing and stylistic versatility has helped him become one of the most active performers in New England, sharing the stage with notable artists such as Kurt Elling, Antonio Hart, Robert Villera, and Matt Savage among others.
-Aaron also teaches private lessons at Cambridge Arts Academy (Somerville, MA) and North Main Music (Nashua, NH), and is Director of Arts and Education for the New England Jazz Enrichment Foundation.
-His current project as a co-leader, the Pearcy/ Gratzmiller Jazz Quintet, presents the tradition of Hard Bop Jazz from the perspective of a younger generation of musicians.
-The Quintet recently released it's debut album "Over the Edge", which is available most CD Baby, iTunes, Amazon, and most streaming services.
+He has been featured on the Nikhil Hogan Show, Boston Voyager Magazine, and has made numerous TV and radio appearances.

 As a sideman:

 -Splash Variations (The Matt Savage Groove Experiment), 2018